 Lovecraft’s constitutional concerns are wider and his antiquarians more anxious than Walpole’s in part because he inherits the even greater political uncertainties generated by the American and French Revolutions.
 Writing at the time of the American Revolutionary War, in The Old English Baron (1778) Clara Reeve had attempted to correct Walpole’s more extravagant fears concerning the British constitutional order.
 In this imaginary of the ancient constitution, Reeve’s baron and virtuous peasantry exist within a fixed social system of pre-determined Anglo-Saxon prerogatives.
 More challenging uses of the narrative had also begun to emerge – in his 1774 American Independence the Interest and Glory of Great Britain John Cartwright, for example, defended the American colonists’ desire for representation and self-government, positing for “every Englishman” a “constitutional inheritance” of “liberty” predating the Magna Carta (39).
 The significance of the idea of ancient liberties, not for the monarch or aristocracy but for the people, was explored both by the Society for Constitutional Information which Cartwright founded, and by writers of gothic and historical fiction.
 Nominally written by “the people,” the American constitution repeats this challenge to hierarchy.
 The narrative of Anglo-Saxon liberty on which Lovecraft wishes to build his prosthetic history contains a potential for radical populism that alarms him (as a 1921 letter to Derleth suggests, Lovecraft’s attachment to the Anglo-Saxon past was far more conservative – “God save the King!” is his repeated apostrophe) (1965, 1: 156).
 For Lovecraft, the people are rebellious as well as polymorphous.
 It is no coincidence that the protagonist at the end of “Dagon” is threatened by the return of “a hand,” the Victorian dead metaphor for laborer.

 Lovecraft’s anxiety about the return of the oppressed is intensified by his use of stadial history.
 Faced with the difficulty of imagining the commercial nation in terms of Anglo-Saxon liberty, in the late eighteenth- and early nineteenth century historical and gothic novelists had turned instead to the stadial history of the Scottish Enlightenment.
 Stadial historians like William Robertson and Adam Ferguson saw the past in terms of stages, primitive, feudal, and commercial, in which government, the mode of economic organization and the manners – and art – of a society all coincided.
 This mode of thought also influenced Edward Gibbon, whose work Lovecraft greatly admired (Bloch 2015, 88).
 While S.T.
 Joshi has remarked upon the impact that reading Oswald Spengler’s Decline of the West had on Lovecraft in February 1927, Gibbon’s more distinguished influence was of longer standing (Joshi 1990, 134-5).
-As early as 1915 Lovecraft remarks in a letter to Rheinhart Kleiner on the importance of ‘Gibbon’ to his style (2005 15).
-Whereas Spengler offered a cyclical account of the history of seven supposed hochkulturen, Gibbon’s scholarly and thoughtful account of the Decline and Fall of the Roman Empire (1776-89) had already shaped Lovecraft’s thought.
+As early as 1915 Lovecraft remarks in a letter to Rheinhart Kleiner on the importance of Gibbon to his style (2005 15).
+Whereas Spengler offered a cyclical account of the history of seven supposed Hochkulturen, Gibbon’s scholarly and thoughtful account of the Decline and Fall of the Roman Empire (1776-89) had already shaped Lovecraft’s thought.
 Although Gibbon was too detailed in his approach to be considered a stadial historian, Nathaniel Wolloch remarks that the historian did use a simpler “two-stages” model which “differentiated between primitive, vagrant societies and more advanced sedentary ones” (2011, 95).
 In this and other manifestations, this widely influential mode of thought made it possible to imagine a society’s development in terms of progress – or decay.
 It is no wonder that this appealed to Lovecraft, who remarks to Alfred Galpin in 1921 that he finds the idea of “one-direction progress in an eternal universe” “absurd” (1965, 1: 156).